3 Steps to Wean Kids Off Laxatives with Prebiotics

 -

-Probiotics and Prebiotics: Probiotic-rich foods like yogurt, kefir, and fermented vegetables introduce healthy bacteria to the gut.
-Prebiotics, such as bananas and Growing Up Prebiotics, feed these beneficial bacteria, supporting a balanced microbiome (Bermudez-Brito et al., 2012).
+Boost Good Bacteria – Probiotics from yogurt, kefir, and fermented foods introduce healthy bacteria, while prebiotics like apples and Growing Up Prebiotics help feed these beneficial microbes (Bermudez-Brito et al., 2012).

 -